escuccim/mammography-models/ReadMe.md

 We started with a simple model based on VGG, consisting of stacked 3x3 convolutional layers alternating with max pools followed by three fully connected layers.
 Our model had fewer convolutional layers with less filters than VGG, and smaller fully connected layers.
 We also added batch normalization [15] after every layer.
 This architecture was then evaluated and adjusted iteratively, with each iteration making one and only one change and then being evaluated.
 We also evaluated techniques including Inception-style branches [16, 17, 18] and residual connections [19].

-To compensate for the unbalanced nature of the dataset we used a weighted cross-entropy function, weighting positive examples higher than negative ones.
+To compensate for the unbalanced nature of the dataset a weighted cross-entropy function was used, weighting positive examples higher than negative ones.
 The weight was a hyperparameter for which we tested values ranging from 1 to 4.

 The best performing architecture will be detailed below.

 ### Training
 At first, initial evaluation of models was done using Dataset 5 due to its relatively small size.
 Each model was trained through between 30 and 50 epochs and accuracy, accuracy, precision, recall and f1 score were used to evaluate performance.

 Due to the fact that Dataset 5 was created without proper separation of the training and test datasets, it is likely that variations of the same images were including in both the training and validation datasets, making the validation dataset essentially useless.
-Once we realized this we stopped using Dataset 5 and started evaluating with Dataset 8.
+Once we realized this we stopped using Dataset 5 and started evaluating with Datasets 8 and 9.

+As Dataset 9 best represented our goals for this work, for the final phases we trained and evaluated models exclusively on this dataset.

 ### Transfer Learning
 We had considered using transfer learning from VGG or Inception, but felt that the features of the ImageNet data were different enough from those of radiological scans that it made more sense to learn the features from scratch on this dataset.
 To evaluate the usefulness of transfer learning from pre-trained networks, VGG-19 and Inception v3, the features were extracted from our datasets using pre-trained versions of these models.
 The final layers of the networks were then retrained to classify to our classes while the convolutional weights were frozen.
 Our hypothesis that the features extracted by these networks would not be applicable to classifying medical scans seemed to be confirmed by the results of this experiment, which were significantly below the accuracy of the most-frequent baseline.